 How many games have you played that had cheats?
 Until recent year, almost every game had some secret way you could gain instant money, skip levels and so forth.
 Super Mario Bros had a secret passageway on course 1-2; the original Legend of Zelda allowed you to skip half the game if you named your character "Zelda".

 My games are no exception.
 Cheats are helpful in aiding testing, like adding a secret button for skipping levels or unlocking every item to see if they work like they're supposed to.
 However, I have never revealed any of these secrets... until now.

-You didn't expect Super Invader to have cheat, did you?
-It has.
+Although Super Invader is a simple game, it still has a secret cheat mode.
 To activate it, shoot the little alien on the main menu screen and then quickly click the appearing boxes first in the upper-left corner then the one in the lower-right before they disappear.
 Once activated, every game starts with a purple box spawning for both players.
-Not very useful, but it might be fun for a few rounds.
+Enjoy.

 Counter Invader - Instant millionaire

 Money cheats are one of the simplest and most common cheats available in video games since they're both fun for the player and useful for testing.
-I added one into CI in order to test every shop option for mix ups (like pressing 5 for a SMG and getting a shotgun).
-To activate it, play until you get into a shop screen and simply type "change" into the game.
-Kat-$hing!
+I added one into CI in order to test the store menu.
+To activate your own mysterious deposit, play until you get into a shop screen and simply type "change" into the game.
+Ka-$hing!
 Instant 100,000.
-As an afterthought this is kind of silly, because Counter-Invader is taking place in a quasi-utopian communist state.
+As an afterthought this is kind of silly, because Counter-Invader is supposed to be taking place in a quasi-utopian communist state.

 WW2 - Bush Battle

 In the original release of Bush Battle there's more cheats than simply moving in a straight line where there's no shooting going on until you win.
 If you shoot a secret tree in the far right corner on level 6, you can return to any previous level.
 This is the only way you can beat the top score of the game.
 Not worth the effort, though.